Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Cognitive Training Program

-The cognitive training portion of the Aviv Medical Program is performed both inside and outside our hyperbaric oxygen suites.
-During HBOT sessions, your brain and body unlock their regenerative mechanisms.
+For clients in need of cognitive training, this portion of the Aviv Medical Program is performed both inside and outside our hyperbaric oxygen suites.
+During HBOT sessions, your brain and body unlock their regenerative mechanisms through the use of cognitive training exercises like BrainHQ.
 This helps you become more receptive to other forms of therapy.

-As part of your treatment, you may also complete our unique cognitive training regime while exerting yourself physically on the cutting-edge h/p/cosmos medical treadmill.
-Research shows this combination of physical and cognitive effort maximizes the benefits of the Aviv Medical Program, taking your brain and body to the next level.
+As part of your treatment, you may also complete our unique cognitive training regimen while exerting yourself physically on the cutting-edge h/p/cosmos medical treadmill.
+Research shows this combination of physical and cognitive effort, also known as dual task training, maximizes the benefits of the Aviv Medical Program, taking your brain and body to the next level.

 Find Hope with Aviv Clinics